 As the name suggests, this is slightly spicy with a tinge of sweetness packed into it, as well

-This one is a popular Diwali savoury.
+This one is one of the most popular and widely made Diwali savouries.
 It is delicious and is a popular option in North India.
 Serve it as an snack accompanied by garam chai in the evenings.